Hybrid Pooling with LLMs via Relevance Context Learning: Relevance Context Learning

 \subsection{Discussion}

-RCL investigates whether explicit modeling of topic-level relevance criteria can improve the use of Large Language Models (LLMs) for relevance assessment under realistic evaluation constraints.
+RCL investigates whether explicit modelling of topic-level relevance criteria can improve the use of Large Language Models (LLMs) for relevance assessment under realistic evaluation constraints.
 Across multiple collections and experimental settings, our findings highlight the advantages of abstracting human supervision into compact relevance narratives and clarify when example-based prompting remains beneficial.

-\textbf{Can Relevance Context Learning outperform standard ICL?} Our results show that Relevance Context Learning (RCL) consistently matches or outperforms standard In-Context Learning (ICL), despite operating in a zero-shot setting during assessment.
-This finding is particularly significant given that ICL has been the dominant paradigm for conditioning LLMs on relevance judgments.
-The performance gains are most pronounced on collections with long documents, such as TREC-8, where RCL achieves a 24\% relative improvement in F1 over ICL.
+\textbf{Can Relevance Context Learning outperform standard ICL?} Our results show that Relevance Context Learning (RCL) is strongly competitive with standard In-Context Learning (ICL), despite operating in a zero-shot setting during assessment.
+This finding is particularly significant given that ICL has been the dominant paradigm for conditioning LLMs on relevance judgements.
+The clearest gains appear on collections with long documents, such as TREC-8, where RCL with relevant documents improves F1 by 26\% over the corresponding ICL relevant setting (0.8267 vs.\ 0.6541).
 These gains arise because relevance narratives provide a concise representation of relevance criteria that avoids exhausting the LLM’s attention budget, a limitation that severely restricts the effectiveness of full-document examples in ICL.
-Even on collections with shorter documents, where ICL remains competitive, RCL achieves comparable effectiveness while requiring substantially fewer input tokens, resulting in lower inference cost and latency.
+Even on collections with shorter documents, where ICL can lead in F1, RCL remains competitive and often provides stronger MCC.

 \textbf{What supervision is most effective for narrative generation?} We find that the documents used to generate relevance narratives meaningfully affect performance.
-Narratives synthesized from relevant-only documents generally yield the strongest results across collections.
+Narratives synthesised from relevant-only documents generally yield the strongest results across collections.
 This aligns with the intuition that positive evidence provides the clearest signal for defining relevance criteria, while non-relevant documents, although informative in some cases, introduce additional noise.
 That said, narratives generated from non-relevant or mixed sets remain competitive, indicating that the Instructor LLM is capable of extracting useful constraints from both positive and negative evidence.
 In practice, however, using only relevant documents offers a strong and reliable default.

 \textbf{Do narratives and examples provide complementary benefits?} The effectiveness of combining relevance narratives with in-context examples (RICL) depends on collection characteristics.
 On collections with short documents, such as DL-20, RICL yields modest but consistent improvements over RCL alone, with gains of up to 2--3\% in F1 and MCC.
 This suggests that in such settings, examples can complement narratives by resolving residual ambiguity in relevance criteria.
 In contrast, on collections where narratives already capture the relevance context effectively (e.g., DL-19), or where document length severely limits context budgets (e.g., TREC-8), adding examples provides little benefit and can even be impractical.
 These results indicate that while narratives and examples can be complementary, narratives alone are often sufficient and more robust across settings.